Chheung/request-ip/README.md

 If an IP address cannot be found, it will return `null`.

 However you can add your priority if you dont want to go by the above order.
-(For cloudflare use case)
-Example:
+Example if you are behind CloudFlare proxy:

 ```javascript
 const requestIp = require('request-ip');